simmbiote/terraform-crud-api/README.md

 ## Requirements

 ### AWS profile
 If not done already, an AWS profile needs to be configured on your device.
 You can do this via the AWS CLI (v2) - https://aws.amazon.com/cli/
-Run `aws configure`
+Run `aws configure`.
 You will be prompted for your for your AWS Access Key and Secret Key.

 ### Terraform cli
 You'll need the terraform cli to provision the infrastructure.
 See https://www.terraform.io/ for installation details.

 ## Overview